Axle counter: Electromagnetic brakes

-Magnetic brakes are used on high speed \ higher speed trains with a maximum speed greater than 160 km/h.
+Magnetic brakes are used on high speed / higher speed trains with a maximum speed greater than 160 km/h.
 These are physically large pieces of metal mounted on the bogie of the vehicle, only a few centimetres above the track.
 They can sometimes be mistakenly detected by axle counters as another axle.
 This can happen at only one end a track block, because of magnetic field curvature, defects of track geometry, or other issues, leading the signalling system to become confused, and also requiring reset of the detection memory.
 Modern axle counters are 'eddy current' brake-proof and the magnetic effect of the braking system as described above is overcome, with count information remaining stable even when a vehicle fitted with magnetic brakes is braking whilst traversing the detection point.

 Installation

 One method of mounting an axle counter sensor is to drill through the rail, however this is often seen as time-consuming, as well as having the disadvantage of weakening the structure of the rail.
-However. it does eliminate the need for leveling, which can help reduce maintenance costs.
+However. it does eliminate the need for levelling, which can help reduce maintenance costs.

 Another installation method is to mount the Axle Counter Sensor onto a mount which clamps to both sides of the rail from underneath.
 That is quicker and easier to mount in the right conditions, but can mean more frequent checks to ensure correct positioning is maintained.